Surgical Instrument Washers

 After being washed in a surgical instrument washer disinfector, that used the proper sequence of washing cycle times and temperatures with an enzyme surgical instrument cleaning detergent: all instruments and utensils were sterile at the completion of the washing process.

 Ohio State University Hospitals

-The application of universal precautions to instruments/utensils handling became an issue in the selection of replacement decontamination equipment for Central Sterile supply at our hospital.
-The new technology of an automated thermal disinfection Surgical Instrument Washer Decontaminator Washer Disinfector (TW)(CESCO TM, Mercersburg, Pa.) offered increased protection to our reprocessing staff due to decreased handling, but raised concerns about the efficacy of thermal disinfection as opposed to traditional washer sterilization.
-Because of the limited scientific documentation of this new technology, a study was undertaken to establish the microbial safety of finished products and to identify any feature or function failure which could adversely affect outcome.
+Replacing the washer sterilizers due to inadequate cleaning, required testing a new technology of an automated thermal disinfection surgical instrument washer decontaminator, washer disinfector.
+The surgical instrument washer disinfector offered increased protection to our reprocessing staff due to decreased handling but raised concerns about the efficacy of thermal disinfection as opposed to traditional washer sterilization.
+Because of the limited scientific documentation of this new technology, a study was undertaken to establish the microbial safety, that is clean and safe to handle, of washed medical devices and to identify any mechanical or chemical functional failure which could adversely affect washing outcomes.